saoudrizwan/Disk/README.md

 ## A Word from the Developer

-After developing for iOS for 8+ years, I've come across almost every method of data persistence there is to offer (Core Data, Realm, `NSCoding`, `UserDefaults`, etc.) Nothing really fit the bill except `NSCoding`, but there were too many hoops to jump through.
+After developing for iOS for 8+ years, I've come across almost every method of data persistence there is to offer (Core Data, Realm, `NSKeyedArchiver`, `UserDefaults`, etc.) Nothing really fit the bill except `NSKeyedArchiver`, but there were too many hoops to jump through.
 After Swift 4 was released, I was really excited about the `Codable` protocol because I knew what it had to offer in terms of JSON coding.
 Working with network responses' JSON data and converting them to usable structures has never been easier. **Disk aims to extend that simplicity of working with data to the file system.**

 Let's say we get some data back from a network request...
 ```swift